Swiss National Holiday at Stein am Rhein

-Enjoy the relaxing boat trip from Hotel HOERI with the MS Seestern to Stein am Rhein and marvel at the colourful fireworks.
+Enjoy the relaxing boat trip from Hotel HOERI at Lake Constance with the MS Seestern to Stein am Rhein and marvel at the colourful fireworks.
 The boat trip will be rounded off with a delicious 3-course menu, served during the trip.

 Here you can find more information about the Swiss national day.